 Are You Concerned That Nutrition Counseling Will Cost Too Much?

 Here is the good news!
 Your health insurance company may pay for you to work with me to help you change your diet and improve your health.
-I accept the following insurance plans: Aetna, CDPHP, Cigna, Empire BCBS, KTF, Medicare, MVP and UHC’s Empire Plan.
+I accept the following insurance plans: Aetna, CDPHP, Cigna, Empire BCBS and MVP.
 If your plan has preventative benefits you may have no copay or deductible due!

 Recipe Development with Nutritional Analysis: